humphreyja/MSUM-ACM.github.io/_posts/2014-03-23-pi-workshop.markdown

 Raspberry Pi’s and use them for a variety of projects.
 In this workshop you will be introduced to a Raspberry Pi, learn about it's many features
-& capabilities and get pointers on how to start your own project with one.
+& capabilities and get pointers on starting your own project with one.